Below is the list of areas with class suspensions on Tuesday, September 23, due to Super Typhoon Nando (Ragasa) and the southwest monsoon.

 HAZARDS AFFECTING COASTAL WATERS

-A Gale Warning is in effect over the seaboard of Northern Luzon and the eastern seaboard of Central Luzon.
-Refer to Gale Warning No. 4 issued at 5:00 AM today.
+➣ A Gale Warning is in effect over the seaboard of Northern Luzon.
+Refer to Gale Warning No. 5 issued at 5:00 PM today.
+Link: tinyurl.com/gale-warning

 Up to very rough, high, or very high seas over the following coastal waters: